yannickglt/alfred-devdocs/README.md

 ## Alfred preview
 Using the "shift" key on a function will display a preview (using quicklook) of the doc.
 ![Preview](http://content.screencast.com/users/yannickglt/folders/Snagit/media/a339c2aa-a75d-4316-a8fb-d0d75e932912/2014-08-04_14-50-44.png)

-# How to configure this workflow

-By default, all docs are present in this workflow but maybe you dont need all docs and just a few of them.
-We have added a way to configure it with cdocs:... commands

-## Availables commands

-- cdoc:list = List all docs you can add in your workflow
-- cdoc:add = Add a doc in your workflow, if you have already all docs, that command do nothing
-- cdoc:remove = Remove a doc in your workflow, if you haven't a doc in your workflow, that command do nothing
-- cdoc:all = Add all docs available to your workflow
-- cdoc:nuke = Remove all docs in your workflow
-- cdoc:refresh = Refresh cache for a doc if specified or all if you want.
-- cdoc:alias = Create an alias for a documentation
-- cdoc:unalias = Remove an existing alias of a documentation

 ## Use behind an HTTP proxy
 Define the `HTTP_PROXY` environment variable in Alfred as below.
 You can define the `HTTP_PROXY_AUTHORIZATION` as well if your proxy needs basic authentication.